SivAsanjai/SivAsanjai/README.md

 - 👋 Hi, I’m @SivAsanjai
 - 👀 I’m interested in Math stuff, ML Stuff
 - 🌱 I’m currently learning higher mathematics
-- 💞️ I’m looking to collaborate on some interesting side projects
-- 📫 How to reach me:
+- 📫 How to reach me: sivasanjaiga@gmail.com

 <!---
 SivAsanjai/SivAsanjai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.